rouskinlab/dreem/docs/source/dreem/installation.rst

 .. note::

-    Make sure that you have all the dependencies installed.
+    If you want to use other modules than ``dreem.draw``, make sure that you have all the dependencies installed.
 See :ref:`Dependencies` for more information.

 Using Docker
 ------------